 Before the coronavirus hit, Airbnb had guests reserving up to 5% more accommodations than last year.
 But with uncertainty looming over the horizon these days and many travel destinations being in lockdown, people are now revisiting those reservations, or even canceling them outright.

 Airbnb takes payment upfront, so canceling without knowing how to get a refund isn't smart.
-To figure out what the best way to move forward is, it's smart first to have a general idea of Airbnb's way things work.
+To figure out what the best way to move forward is, it's smart first to have a general idea of how Airbnb's extenuating circumstances policy works.

 Understanding the Process of Reservation Cancellation

 As a platform, Airbnb cancellations depend on the host of the rented accommodation.
 The platform provides some standardized policies that hosts have to choose from.
 Guests are welcome to review all the available choices before choosing accommodation or experience.

 - Flexible Cancellation is fully refundable if done 14 days before checking in.
 If done after that up to 24 hours before the check-in, guests will get a refund but still have to pay the service fee.

 - Airbnb's Moderate Cancellation is fully refundable if done 14 days before checking in.
 If done after that up to 5 days before the check-in, guests will get a refund but still have to pay the service fee.